- Iceland

 Borgarfjörður

-Broad valley rich in saga history with stunning waterfalls
+Broad valley rich in saga history and waterfalls

 Hvalfjordur